bzurkowski/docker-workshops/port-publishing.md

 ## Exercises

-1. Run a `Redis` container with port `6379` exposed by the container mapped to port `6000` on the Docker host.
+1. Run a `Redis` container with port `6379` exposed to the *outside* - map host port `6000` to container port `6379`.
-2. Install `redis-cli` on the host to access the Redis service from *the outside*:
+2. Install `redis-cli` on the Docker host to access the Redis service from *the outside*:

   ```bash
   $ sudo apt-get install redis-tools
   ```

-3. Connect to containerized Redis instance from the Docker host:
+3. Connect to containerized Redis instance from the Docker host and try to set several keys:

   ```bash
   $ redis-cli -h localhost -p 6000